You have insurance, but do you understand it?

-This system ensures that—while everyone is sharing some of the risk—those who are likely to deplete the “envelope” more quickly will also be responsible for putting more money in it.
+This system ensures that—while everyone is sharing some of the risk—those who are likely to deplete the “envelope” more quickly will also be responsible for putting more money into it.

 How Do Deductibles Work?

-Now let’s take our analogy up a notch and learn more about how deductibles work.
+Now let’s take our analogy up a notch and learn about how deductibles work.

 Let’s say that Dave (after dropping his phone on the pavement one too many times) decides to cash in on that insurance policy and file a claim.